jayachanders/dat500-assignment4/README.md

 Extra Info : Save all the steps, in case you are facing some problem, it will be easy to recreate the setup faster.

 [Steps for 3.2.1 are given, Spark in not avilable for this version at the moment.
 If you are going to use Spark, please do some research and choose your Hadoop version carefully]
+[Commands are provided for Ubuntu Images, if you are comfortable with CentOS, please change the commands accordingly]

+4.1 Install required software packages
 ```
 # On all nodes
 sudo apt-get update && sudo apt-get install -y build-essential unzip python3 python3-pip openjdk-8-jdk
 pip3 install mrjob
 ```

-Now, let's download Hadoop and set it up.
+4.2 Now, let's download Hadoop and set it up.
 ```
 # On all nodes
 wget https://archive.apache.org/dist/hadoop/common/hadoop-3.2.1/hadoop-3.2.1.tar.gz